Career Possibilities in the Heavy Equipment Sector

 A huge portion of America's existing infrastructure is in major need of repair, overhaul, or total replacement.
 And as the nation's population continues to increase, so does the need for new infrastructure.
 But the country also consumes a large amount of energy, natural resources, and industrially farmed food.
 It all creates a tremendous need for people who know how to safely and skillfully use and maintain heavy machinery.

-For example, consider these stats: In 2016, the construction sector employed around 426,600 equipment operators.
-But that number is expected to increase by 12 percent between 2016 and 2026.* So the job outlook is optimistic.
+For example, consider these stats: The Occupational Outlook Handbook says that in 2018, the construction sector employed around 453,200 equipment operators.
+But that number is expected to increase by 10 percent between 2018 and 2028.
+So the job outlook is optimistic.

 And the money you can make isn't too shabby either.
-For instance, the median salary in 2018 for heavy equipment service technicians was $51,920.
+According to the Occupational Employment Statistics program, the median salary in 2018 for heavy equipment service technicians was $51,920.
 (The top 10 percent of earners made $76,600 and up.)
-And operators of heavy equipment made median annual wages of $47,810—with the highest earners making $84,160 or more.**
+And operators of heavy equipment made median annual wages of $47,810—with the highest earners making $84,160 or more.

 Of course, people who work in these careers often generate the best job and income prospects by learning a combination of mechanical and operational skills.
 So getting training and experience in different areas of this broad field can lead to a great amount of employment security and flexibility.